Bhagavad Geeta: Chapter 2, Verses 48-52

 When your intellect crosses the mire of delusion, you shall attain indifference to what has been heard and what is yet to be heard.

 Here the indifference to what has been heard and what is yet to be heard should be understood as all sensory experiences like what has been tasted and what is yet to be tasted; what has been smelt and what is yet to be smelt; etc.

-When the intellect becomes discriminative with a pure mind because of the practice of karma yoga, it does not relive its memory of the experiences of the past and does not yearn for experiences for the future through the sense organs.
-One with this kind of intellect is established in inward purity and is ready for meditation to experience and realize the true nature of Self.
+When the intellect becomes discriminative with a pure mind because of the practice of karma yoga, it does not relieve its memory of the experiences of the past and does not yearn for experiences for the future through the sense organs.
+One with this kind of intellect is established in inward purity and is ready for meditation to experience and realize the true nature of the Self.